Ivermectin (On the skin)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have any other skin problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have any other skin problems or sensitivities.

 - For patients using this medicine to treat head lice: